 True confession will lead to true conversion.

-Thank you, God, for the Spirit of Life and choosing me to be a partaker of your divine nature; to Jesus our savior and redeemer, the 2nd Adam that gives light and new life and to the Holy Spirit our everyday companion.
+Thank you, God, for the Spirit of Life and for choosing me to be a partaker of your divine nature; to Jesus our savior and redeemer, the 2nd Adam that gives light and new life, and to the Holy Spirit our everyday companion.
 I pray.
 Source: ESV, NLT, NRSV, Insight added.